SVA-SE/MATRIX-dashboards/backlog.md

 -	Make all links in navigation sidebar one line and remove "Dashboard"
 -	Think about the name of the website, maybe should be broader than just dashboards
 -	Create logo with name of site
+-	Change title of One Health data section